In this article, I’ll explore the differences between A Shih Poo and Maltipoo. When you think of Doodles, you most likely think about larger breeds.

-- Maltipoos are just as intelligent as a Shihpoo.
+Maltipoos are just as intelligent as Shihpoo.
 They are fast learners and love to please you.
 But, they can also be very sensitive to punishments.

-But, with these Doodles, neither one has a parent that sheds much.
-The Shih Tzu and Maltese are both known to have minimal shedding and are great for allergy sufferers.
+But, with these Doodles, neither has a parent that sheds much.
+The Shih Tzu and Maltese are known to have minimal shedding and are great for allergy sufferers.

 For doodles bred with a shedding parent are harder to predict the coat types.
 You won’t have to worry about that at all with these breeds.

 Focusing on areas like the elbows, stomach, and behind the ears will help prevent matting.
-You will need to invest in excellent quality grooming supplies for at-home use to keep your dog looking great.
+You must invest in excellent grooming supplies for at-home use to keep your dog looking great.

 Size And Lifespan

 If you want a smaller dog, always view the parents first.
 The puppy will always be about the same size as the parents.
 It is impossible to get a little dog from large parents.

-- What’s their lifespan like?
-A long time. a Shih Poo in excellent health and breeding can live anywhere between 12-15 years.
+What’s their lifespan like?
+A long time. a Shih Poo in excellent health and breeding can live between 12-15 years.
 And a Maltipoo can live between 10-13 years.

 This breeder will do genetic tests on all breeding pairs before planning for a litter.
 These results will be ready for you to view at any time.
-Keep in mind that your puppy will cost more, but it is worth it.
+Remember that your puppy will cost more, but it is worth it.

-- A Shih Poo has an average cost of $1,700-$5,700, while a Maltipoo can cost just $400-$2,000.
+A Shih Poo has an average cost of $1,700-$5,700, while a Maltipoo can cost just $400-$2,000.

-- These prices can vary on location, and only include the breeder price.
-Since both of these Doodles are a newer breed, it can be difficult in some areas to find.
+These prices can vary on location and only include the breeder price.
+Since both Doodles are newer, it can be difficult in some areas to find.

 Unlike larger Doodles, these breeds cost less in food because they do not eat as much or have high energy levels.
-They also cost less to groom since most groomers charge by the size of the dog.
+They also cost less to groom since most groomers charge by the dog’s size.

-These Doodles make great pets for people who are not very outgoing and active.
+These Doodles make great pets for people who are not outgoing and active.
 They are perfect for smaller children or even people who don’t have the energy to keep up with larger dogs.

-- Both the Shih Poo and Maltipoo have great personalities that give your life a little extra spark.
+The Shih Poo and Maltipoo have great personalities that give your life a little extra spark.
 You may want a pet that is low maintenance and yet will still love to cuddle.